isabellaPhung/UCSC-CSE123-S25/doc/design/server_design.md

 The web server retrieves and updates the user’s data by accessing the cloud database.
 In our prototype, this involves using Amazon’s boto3 Python toolkit to connect to our AWS S3 buckets.
 All credentials and database configuration details are stored in a .env file, which is accessible by the Python code when the Docker container has been started.
-Ideally, the cloud database should be a PostgreSQL instance running on a server.
+In our final design, the cloud database is a PostgreSQL instance running on a server.
 TODO: why postgres instead of s3

 ### Flask API {-}